w-stephen/datumpilot/Planning/master_prompt_pack.md

 After I provide it, respond once with:

-1) Evaluation Plan - describe how to evaluate the agents and orchestrator (metrics such as correctness of FcfJson fields, explanation quality, adherence to rules).
+1) Evaluation Plan - describe how to evaluate the agents and orchestrator (metrics such as correctness of FcfJson fields, explanation quality, adherence to rules, and confidence derivation).

 2) Test Harness Design - propose a simple TypeScript test harness (could be a script or test file) that:
    - defines evaluation cases,